chaintope/tapyrus-core/doc/tapyrus/getting_started.md

 From Tapyrus version 0.4.0 onwards Tapyrus allows setting up new secure federated networks.

-## How to start a new tapyrus network?

 ##### :heavy_exclamation_mark:Caution
 > As Tapyrus is under active development it is recommended to use the network for testing and not as a commercial production deployment.